-Simple syrup (or sugar syrup) is the ubiquitous sweetener made from equal parts sugar and water that’s used in countless cocktails, hot and cold drinks alike.
+Simple syrup (or sugar syrup) is the ubiquitous sweetener made from equal parts sugar and water used in countless cocktails and hot and cold drinks.
 Bakers even use it to moisten layer cakes.

-It’s a versatile ingredient because simple syrup adds sweetness without adding any particularly distinct flavor unlike honey or maple syrup.
-If you’ve ever tried to stir a packet of sugar into ice tea, you know the real reason this sweetener is indispensable — it dissolves easily when mixed with other liquids without endless stirring or the grit and crunch of granulated sugar.
+It’s a versatile ingredient because simple syrup adds sweetness without adding any particularly distinct flavor, unlike honey or maple syrup.
+If you’ve ever stirred a packet of sugar into iced tea, you know the problem… The sugar granules don’t dissolve immediately and end up in a heap at the bottom of the glass; that’s why this sweetener is indispensable.
+It dissolves easily when mixed with other liquids without endless stirring or the grit and crunch of granulated sugar.

 I use this neutral sweetener to make craft cocktails like this Cucumber Pioneer, gorgeous Blood Orange Martini and Cara Cara Margarita Mocktail.
-The pure simple sweetness lets the other ingredients shine, and full strength Sparkling Cara Cara Margarita.
-Simple syrup is the sweetener for this lip-smacking Winter White Cosmo, and this brunch-inspired Guava Tangerine Fizz.
+The pure, simple sweetness makes the other ingredients shine, and full strength is Sparkling Cara Cara Margarita.
+Simple syrup is the sweetener for this lip-smacking Winter White Cosmo and this brunch-inspired Guava Tangerine Fizz.

 What is rich syrup?

 Rich syrup (a.k.a double syrup) is a popular ingredient with craft bartenders.
-The only difference is that rich syrup uses double the amount of sugar to water, in a 2:1 ratio.
-This makes the double syrup thicker, more viscous and adds body to drinks and cocktails.
+The only difference is that rich syrup uses double the amount of sugar to water in a 2:1 ratio.
+This makes the double syrup thicker and more viscous and adds body to drinks and cocktails.